Search

 Vision Transformers (ViT) is an architecture that uses self-attention mechanisms to process images.
 The Vision Transformer Architecture consists of a series of transformer blocks.
 Each transformer block consists of two sub-layers: a multi-head self-attention layer and a feed-forward layer.

 The self-attention layer calculates attention weights for each pixel in the image based on its relationship with all other pixels, while the feed-forward layer applies a non-linear transformation to the output of the self-attention layer.
-The multi-head attention extends this mechanism by allowing the model to attend to different parts of the input sequence simultaneously.
+The multi-head attention extends this mechanism seen by the model attending to different parts of the input sequence simultaneously.

 ViT also includes an additional patch embedding layer, which divides the image into fixed-size patches and maps each patch to a high-dimensional vector representation.
 These patch embeddings are then fed into the transformer blocks for further processing.

-The final output of the ViT architecture is a class prediction, obtained by passing the output of the last transformer block through a classification head, which typically consists of a single fully connected layer.
+The final output of the ViT architecture is a class prediction, obtained by passing the output of the last transformer block through a classification head.
+This typically consists of a single fully connected layer.

 Performance benchmark comparison of Vision Transformers (ViT)